Sujeet-cs21/GreetingApp_2115001014/README.md

 ### UC5
     -Updated the Greeting App to find a Greeting Message by Id in the Repository.
     -Created new branch UC6

+### UC6
+    -Updated the Greeting App to List all the Greeting Messages in the Repository -Created new branch UC7